 In the market, there are players rewarding volunteers from contributing liquidity to the network.
 Lighting Lab’s liquidity marketplace, Lightning Pool, allows users to lease liquidity on payment channels.
 This allows new channels to be opened up to users who do not have any connections to the network to begin with.
 In return, volunteers earn BTC rewards.

-The Lightining Network is going to transform the way people interact and use Bitcoin, enabling Bitcoin to be used as a form of payment in shops, cafes, bars, and more.
+The Lightning Network is going to transform the way people interact and use Bitcoin, enabling Bitcoin to be used as a form of payment in shops, cafes, bars, and more.
+This also allows merchants to enable cost-efficient small-value transactions.

 To sum up, the Lightning Network enables lightning-fast blockchain payments without having to worry about block confirmation time, guaranteeing payment speed of milliseconds to seconds.
 Besides, security is enforced by blockchain smart-contracts without creating an on-blockchain transaction for individual payments.
 The crypto market is going to make a huge step towards being able to compete with traditional payment systems like Visa, Mastercard, and PayPal.